Andrea Marcolongo: Life

 In 2018 Andrea Marcolongo published in Italy La Misura Eroica.
-Il mito degli Argonauti e il coraggio che spinge gli uomini ad amare for Mondadori: Enzo Bianchi wrote on La Stampa that “navigating through the pages of this book means entering, with measure and amiability, into a single reality, which can also be summarized in a noun and an adjective: the 'human adventure "' while La Repubblica talked about "a book that is both hyper-classic and ultra-contemporary in its vocation to combine great story, profound essay, personal introspection, motivational appeal ".
+Il mito degli Argonauti e il coraggio che spinge gli uomini ad amare for Mondadori: Enzo Bianchi wrote on La Stampa that "navigating through the pages of this book means entering, with measure and amiability, into a single reality, which can also be summarized in a noun and an adjective: the 'human adventure'", while La Repubblica talked about "a book that is both hyper-classic and ultra-contemporary in its vocation to combine great story, profound essay, personal introspection, motivational appeal ".
 La Misura Eroica.
-Il mito degli Argonauti e il coraggio che spinge gli uomini ad amaree is translated in 17 countries, including France with the title La part du héros, Belgium, Spain, Chile, Argentina, Colombia, Mexico, Peru, Germany, Netherlands and Greece.
+Il mito degli Argonauti e il coraggio che spinge gli uomini ad amare is translated in 17 countries, including France with the title La part du héros, Belgium, Spain, Chile, Argentina, Colombia, Mexico, Peru, Germany, Netherlands and Greece.
 A chapter of the book has been translated by the American literary review Liberties.

-In 2019 Marcolongo published for Mondadori the compendium of etymologies Alla fonte delle parole, translated in France with the title Étymologies pour survivre au chaos (Les Belles Lettres) and in Spain with the title Etimologías para sobrevivir al chaos (Penguin Random House).
+In 2019 Marcolongo published for Mondadori the compendium of etymologies Alla fonte delle parole, translated in France with the title Étymologies pour survivre au chaos (Les Belles Lettres) and in Spain with the title Etimologías para sobrevivir al caos (Penguin Random House).